carlitoplatanito/gulpstrap/README.md

 Configuration
 =========

-You can edit the paths.json to add or remove files to be watched and minified.
+Check out gulpconfig.json for config options and to add or remove files to be watched.

 more coming soon...